-EU nationals and their family members arriving in the UK from 1 January 2021 now require a visa under the UK's immigration rules.
-Changes to the UK's immigration rules have been made to widen the scope for obtaining a "work permit" visa, now known as a Skilled Worker visa.
+EU nationals and their family members who arrived in the UK from 1 January 2021 now require a visa under the UK's immigration rules.
+Changes to the UK's immigration rules were made in December 2020 to widen the scope for obtaining a "work permit" visa, now known as a Skilled Worker visa.

 Key issues for businesses include:

-- Applying to the Home Office for a Tier 2 Sponsor Licence (if not already in place) as soon as possible to ensure the company is ready and able to sponsor workers for Tier 2 visas if required
+Employers should consider applying to the Home Office for a sponsor licence (if not already in place) as soon as possible to ensure the company is ready and able to sponsor workers for Skilled Worker visas if required.

-- For companies which already have a Tier 2 sponsor licence, considering the business' medium-term skilled labour needs and applying for increased certificate of sponsorship allowance to bring in foreign skilled labour
+Companies which already have a sponsor licence, should consider the business' medium-term skilled labour needs and apply for increased certificate of sponsorship allowance to bring in foreign skilled labour.